Below we’ve put together a list of the pros and cons of hydrogen fuel cell cars.

 Fuel cell materials might have alternatives

-There’s still room for more improvement
+There’s may still be room for more improvement in the technology

 Potential Cons